axyiee/scala-for-kotlin-developers/README.md

 Scala has a much more powerful type system, has built-in curried function syntax, and it's much easier to work with functional programming concepts in Scala than in Kotlin.

-A good example to show this are:
+Some good examples to show this are:

 - [Collections](#collections) - shown later in this article.
 You can reimplement an algorithm that replicates built-in bevahiour using functional programming concepts in a concise way.